edwinKR/computer-science/0.BigO/README.md

 ***O(n): Constant Time***
 - `.pop()` | `.length()` | `.push()`
-- Lookup of an array: Reading an element at a specific i7:00ndex of an array.
+- Lookup of an array: Reading an element at a specific index of an array.
 - Lookup of an object: Reading a value for specific key of an object.

 ***Other***